plugCubed/plugCubed/README.md

 * Clone the forked repository to an empty folder.
 * Run `npm install` to set up the environment.
 * Make your changes.
-* Test your changes by putting your changes into an already build plug&#179;.
+* Test your changes by putting your changes into an already built plug&#179;.
 * Submit your changes as a Pull Request to the main repo.

 ### Contribute (Future)